AlenKattakayam/portfolio/README.md

 **Supply Chain Student Consultant @ Flatiron Health/Rutgers Business School (_Jan 2024 - May 2024_)**
 - Spearheaded initiative at Flatiron Health, NY to integrate AI capabilities, achieving 15% reduction in procurement cycle time
 - Designed AI-enabled systems and processes to improve and automate workflows, resulting in 30% savings in human hours
-- Collaborated with 5+ cross-functional teams to identify pain points, formulate solutions and align with industry 4.0 objectives

 **Supply Chain Intern @ Trident Limited (_April 2023 - Aug 2023_)**
 - Led $380,000+ Procure-to-Pay transformation project to implement new procurement platform and streamline the process